 Key takeaway: If your primary uses for a system will be streaming media, a basic 4GB should do the trick just fine.

 Photo editing is far more demanding than basic office or web functionality, and is usually right on the cusp of what an affordable system can do well.
 We decided to test photo editing with Photoshop CC, Adobe’s current offering, and used unedited photos from a smartphone, each with 5312 x 2988 resolution, and measuring 5-6 MB each.

 Our initial testing showed no real impact on memory usage from actual use, with little to no difference between viewing open photos, simply cropping photos or performing complex edits with multiple layers.
 That said, as a general rule, Photoshop is a bit of a memory hog, and will put as much memory into stand-by as it can get.
 Adobe recommends your system have at least 2.5GB of RAM to run Photoshop CC in Windows (3GB to run it on Mac), but in our testing it used 5GB just to open the program and leave it running.

 Where things really get interesting, however, is when you’re working on multiple photos.
 Opening a single photo changed our in-use memory from 5,049 MB to 5,310 MB, but opening 10 photos bumped that up to 6,511 MB.
 Subsequent sets of 10 increased the in-use memory to 7,699 MB for 20 photos and 8,828 MB for 30 images.

 Key takeaway: The bottom line here is that you can use Photoshop CC with the minimum 2.5GB required, but you’ll see smoother performance and better photo handling with larger allotments of RAM.
 We’d recommend a minimum of 8GB for anyone who expects to regularly edit photos.

 Finally, there’s gaming.
-While every gamer knows that gaming prowess demands some impressive graphics and processing hardware, the place of memory in that overall equation is something of a mystery.
+While every gamer knows that the best gaming laptops need to have impressive graphics and processing hardware, the place of memory in that overall equation is something of a mystery.
 We look at how gaming impacts memory use, what the requirements are for various current titles, and whether or not it’s worth getting memory that is optimized for gaming.